FrancesCoronel/personal-website-v3/site/content/adventures/2015-06-04-fullstack-foundations-goldman-sachs.md

 But that's not all.
 Otherwise, I'd still be the first bee.
 As of now, I also have to handle the following:

-1. Finalizing the website and designing a logo for my first ever official client, [Ameot](//www.ameot.com/ "Ameot")
+1. Finalizing the website and designing a logo for my first ever official client, [Ameot](//www.ameot.com/ 'Ameot')
-2. Studying for that silly standardized exam (sadly, no - I'm actually talking about the [GRE](//www.ets.org/gre "GRE")).
+2. Studying for that silly standardized exam (sadly, no - I'm actually talking about the [GRE](//www.ets.org/gre 'GRE')).
 3. Taking an online summer course that is a total waste of time but I need the course to graduate as a CS major (the course is CSC 120 which is basically required for all students and learn the ins and out of useful things like Microsoft Office, PowerPoint, & Excel, among other things).
 A real joy since I have not seriously used any Microsoft products (besides Skype) since the 9th grade.
-4. Staying caught up with [Silicon Valley](<//www.wikiwand.com/en/Silicon_Valley_(TV_series)> "SIlicon Valley").
+4. Staying caught up with [Silicon Valley](<//www.wikiwand.com/en/Silicon_Valley_(TV_series)> 'SIlicon Valley').

 Thankfully, once summer hits, my only focus will be Fullstack (assuming I pass the assessment - I suck at those), the GRE, and that summer course.
 Not bad.

 ## The Big Presentation

-I was selected as one of 3 finalists to represent [BrooklynCupcake](//brooklyncupcake.com "BrooklynCupcake") for the 10,000 Small Businesses Student Challenge through [Goldman Sachs](//www.goldmansachs.com/ "Goldman Sachs").
+I was selected as one of 3 finalists to represent [BrooklynCupcake](//brooklyncupcake.com 'BrooklynCupcake') for the 10,000 Small Businesses Student Challenge through [Goldman Sachs](//www.goldmansachs.com/ 'Goldman Sachs').
 I was one out of 9 students presenting since there were 3 students for the three different small businesses.

-This implied that I had to create a 5-minute presentation addressing the business challenge [BrooklynCupcake](//brooklyncupcake.com "BrooklynCupcake") wanted to solve.
+This implied that I had to create a 5-minute presentation addressing the business challenge [BrooklynCupcake](//brooklyncupcake.com 'BrooklynCupcake') wanted to solve.

 Creating the right presentation can take a **whole lot** of time (it totally did) and I ended up getting a cold from trying to work too hard (at least that's what my mum claims).
 I even still had that cold when I was presenting, but I lucked out and even though I had this sketchy cold voice the day after the presentation, I managed a softer sexier cold voice the day of.

-Regardless, the hard work paid off and I was selected as the winner for the [BrooklynCupcake](//brooklyncupcake.com "BrooklynCupcake") category!
+Regardless, the hard work paid off and I was selected as the winner for the [BrooklynCupcake](//brooklyncupcake.com 'BrooklynCupcake') category!

 This was the final submission I presented.